 For more information on the tribunal, for example when you can take an appeal or disagreement to the tribunal, see our factsheet on The Additional Support Needs Tribunal.

-During lockdown, only ‘time critical’ hearings went ahead remotely, and other hearings were postponed.
-Now, the tribunal has decided that all hearings will take place by video or telephone.
+Tribunal hearings are still going ahead but are happening remotely, by video or telephone call.
 If everyone agrees, the tribunal can also make a decision without a hearing (see the next section for more about this).

 The same deadlines as usual apply for you to take a case to the tribunal: